A place for second chances

 Maddy

 Hi there, I’m Maddy, a Kune Kune pig, and I’ve got a pretty special story.
 I was once someone’s beloved house pet, but as you can probably guess, I grew and grew—did I mention I’m pretty big?
-When my owners had to move out of state, they reached out to Out To Pasture to help me find a new home, and lucky for me, they said yes!
+When my owners had to move out of state, they helped me find a new home, and lucky for me, Kismet said yes!
 Now I’m living the good life.
 I love sunbathing, getting belly rubs (the best thing ever), and of course, food—lots of it!
 Oh, and my waddles?
 Definitely my most distinctive feature.
 I’m six years old, and I’m loving every minute of it.
 Come visit me if you want to see some piggy charm in action!

 Orrie